AtlasOfLivingAustralia/ala-name-matching-2/doc/bayesian.md

 This network has three elements:

 * Is it raining?
-(R, conversely, !R means that it is not raining)
+(R, conversely, ¬R means that it is not raining)
 * Is the grass wet?
 (W)
 * Is the sprinkler on?
 (S)